ali-muhammad-moaiz/react-redux-local-storage/README.md

 ## Features

-- **Add, and mark tasks as done:** Creat, read, delete operations for managing tasks.
+- **Add, and mark tasks as done:** Create, read, delete operations for managing tasks.
 - **Local Storage:** Persist the tasks across browser sessions.
 - **Redux Toolkit:** Efficient state management for the application.